Healthdirect Free Australian health advice you can count on.

 There are many types of encephalopathy, including:

-• chronic traumatic encephalopathy (CTE) — this is probably caused by repeated blows to the head and concussions.
-It is associated with contact sports such as boxing and football.
+• chronic traumatic encephalopathy (CTE) — is caused by repeated head knocks and concussions.
+It is associated with contact sports, such as boxing and football, but can also result from non-sporting situations.

-• hypoxic-ischaemic encephalopathy — lack of oxygen to the brain leads to abnormal brain function.
-This can be caused by heavy bleeding, near-drowning or near-suffocation.
+• hypoxic-ischaemic encephalopathy — a lack of oxygen to your baby’s brain around the time of birth leads to abnormal brain function.

-• Wernicke encephalopathy — a severe deficiency of a B vitamin called thiamine causes the encephalopathy.
-It occurs most commonly in people with severe alcoholism.
+• Wernicke encephalopathy — a severe deficiency thiamine can lead to permanent brain damage.
+It occurs most commonly in people with severe alcohol addiction.

 When should I call an ambulance or go to a hospital emergency department?